pippinbarr/cart263-2020/slides/activity-condiments/activity-condiments.md

 Because we're going to want to select random elements from arrays more than once, let's write a function to do that

 1. Define a function called `getRandomElement()` that takes one argument, the array to select an element from
-1. In the function, choose a random element from the array passed in the argument
+1. In the function, we choose a random element from the array passed in the argument
 1. Return this element from the function

 ???